Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "background": the background color.
 This can be either a color name or hex-encoded value.
 - @c "color": the font color.
 This can be either a color name or hex-encoded value.
 - @c "bold": @c true to make the text bold.
+- @c "line-spacing": a number representing the spaces between lines (if text is multiline).
 - @c "text-alignment": how to align the label's text.\n The available options are:
   - @c "flush-left" or @c "ragged-right"